Extend learning beyond the classroom

 - Comprehensive, up-to-date surveys of cryptographic algorithms provide an understanding of the important cryptographic algorithms and allow students to assess their relative strengths and weaknesses.

 - Complete coverage of authentication and digital signatures enables students to compare and evaluate competing approaches to understand each approach better.

 - Coverage of both PGP and S/MIME for electronic mail security explores the two most important approaches to email security, giving the student an understanding of both schemes at a detailed technical level.

-- Schedule readings to keep students on track: Instructors can create due dates for sections or chapters of their eText so that students know exactly what they need to read to come to class prepared.
-The mobile app also lets students set notifications to remind them of due dates.
+- Schedule readings.
+Add due dates so that students know exactly what to read to come to class prepared.

 - Copyright 2020

 Keep pace with the fast-moving field of cryptography and network security

 Stallings Cryptography and Network Security: Principles and Practice introduces students to the compelling and evolving field of cryptography and network security.
 In an age of viruses and hackers, electronic eavesdropping, and electronic fraud on a global scale, security is paramount.
 The purpose of this book is to provide a practical survey of both the principles and practice of cryptography and network security.
 The first part of the book explores the basic issues to be addressed by a network security capability and provides a tutorial and survey of cryptography and network security technology.
 The latter part of the book deals with the practice of network security, covering practical applications that have been implemented and are in use to provide network security.

 The 8th Edition captures innovations and improvements in cryptography and network security, while maintaining broad and comprehensive coverage of the entire field.
 In many places, the narrative has been clarified and tightened, and illustrations have been improved based on extensive reviews by professors who teach the subject and by professionals working in the field.